aaronbloomfield/ccc/hws/btcparser/index.md

 #### Block group file format

 The blocks to be verified are grouped together in a file -- this file is from the Bitcoin system, and if you were to launch a Bitcoin node and have it sync the blockchain, you would have those files on your machine as well.
-The largest file provided contains block 0 (the genesis block) through block 119,341.
+The largest file we provide contains block 0 (the genesis block) through block 119,340.

-To see the contents of a binary file, run it through `hexdump -C`.
+To see the contents of a binary file, run it through `hexdump -C` on a Linux / UNIX system.
+Make sure you use the `-C` parameter!
 This will print a LOT of text, so we will pipe it through `head`, as shown below.
 Each block is preceded by 8 bytes of data.
 The first 4 bytes are the magic number, and the second four bytes are the block size.
 Both are in little-Endian format in the file.
 The output of the genesis block, when run through `hexdump -C`, are:

 ```
 $ hexdump -C blk00000-f10.blk | head -13